If you are under 18, please make sure you have your parents’ permission before providing us with any personal details.

 An external condom covers the penis and acts as a barrier between it and the mouth, vagina, penis or anus.
 This prevents sexual fluids being transferred between partners, which provides protection against sexually transmitted infections (STIs).

-You can also buy condoms, even if you’re under 16, from pharmacies, supermarkets, vending machines in public toilets and online.
+You can also buy condoms from pharmacies, supermarkets, vending machines in public toilets and online.

 When used correctly condoms are 98% effective at protecting against pregnancy.